-Follow the directions on your prescription label and read all medication guides.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use OxyIR in larger amounts, or for longer than prescribed.
-Tell your doctor if you feel an increased urge to take more of OxyIR.
+Tell your doctor if you feel an increased urge to use more of this medicine.

 Stop taking all other around-the-clock opioid pain medicines when you start taking extended-release OxyIR.